MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 1.md

 <b> Total cost of ownership (TCO) </b>
 <p> Total cost of ownership (TCO) describes the final cost of owning a given technology.
-Total cost of ownership for a on-premises systems includes cost for </p>
+Total cost of ownership for an on-premises systems includes cost for </p>
 <ul>
 <li> Hardware </li>
 <li>Software licensing </li>
 <li>Labor (installtion, upgrades, maintenance) </li>
 <li>Datacenter overhead (power, telecommunications, building, heating and cooling) </li>
 </ul>
 <p>
-Normally difficult to aling on-premis expenses with actual usage.
-Organizations buy servers that have extra capacity so they can accomodate future growth.
-Excess capacity is to be expected.
+It's normally difficult to aling on-premis expenses with actual usage.
+Organizations tend to buy servers that have extra capacity so they can accomodate future growth.
+Hence, excess capacity is to be expected.
 When an on-premises server is at maximum capacity, even an incremental increase in resource demand will require the purchase of more hardware. </p>

 <p> Costs for on-premis server systems are often capitalized while cost for cloud is expensed. </p>

-<h3> Cloud Environemnt </h3>
+<h3> Cloud Environment </h3>
-<p> Cloud environments require no capital investment.
-Pays only for what is used.
+<p> Cloud environments require no capital investment (pay as you go).
-Moving servers and services to the cloud also reduces operational costs.
 Storage types include Azure Blob storage, Azure Files storage and Azure Disk storage. </p>

 <b> Maintenance </b>
-<p> Microsoft manages physical hardware, computer networking, firewalls and network security
+<p> Microsoft manages the physical hardware, computer networking, firewalls and network security
 datacenter fault tolerance, compliance, physical security of the buildings. </p>

 <b> Scalability </b>